ladraum/undertow-standalone/README.md

 just provide an out-of-box structure to initialize your application without writing some bootstraping lines of code.

-## Don't repeat your self
+## Don't repeat yourself
 Undertow is an amazing web development plataform.
 It is the current Wildfly core engine, is simple and [scalable](http://www.techempower.com/benchmarks/#section=data-r8&hw=i7&test=plaintext).
 Nevertheless, it has no standard way to struture and embed your project.

-Here is the default hello world exemple provided by Undertow documentation.
+Here is the default hello world example provided by Undertow documentation.

 ```java
 public class HelloWorldServer {